Manifolds with Boundary

 • \(p\) is a boundary point of \(M\) if it lies in the domain of some boundary chart \((U, \varphi)\) with \(\varphi(p) \in \partial \mathbb{H}^n\).

-The definitions are phrased existentially — "lies in the domain of some chart of the stated kind" — and this is exactly where a difficulty hides.
+The definitions are phrased existentially, in terms of lying in the domain of some chart of the stated kind, and this is exactly where a difficulty hides.
 A given point \(p\) may lie in the domains of many charts at once.
 Nothing in the definitions, as stated, forbids one chart from presenting \(p\) as an interior point while another presents the same \(p\) as a boundary point.
 Were that to happen, the labels "interior" and "boundary" would not be properties of the point at all, but artifacts of the chart chosen to view it, and the sets \(\operatorname{Int} M\) and \(\partial M\) would be ill-defined.
-That this never happens — that the two classes are genuinely intrinsic — is a theorem.
+A theorem rules this out and shows that the two classes are genuinely intrinsic.

 Theorem: Topological Invariance of the Boundary

 We state this result without proof.
-The obstruction is genuine: at the purely topological level, the assertion that an open subset of \(\mathbb{R}^n\) cannot be homeomorphic to a neighborhood of a point on the edge of \(\mathbb{H}^n\) is a statement about the local topology of Euclidean space that lies beyond what point-set methods can reach.
-Its standard proof uses the machinery of singular homology — specifically, the local homology groups that distinguish a point of \(\operatorname{Int} \mathbb{H}^n\) from a point of \(\partial \mathbb{H}^n\) — which is outside the scope of the manifold series at this stage.
-Remarkably, once a smooth structure is available the same invariance can be proved by elementary calculus, with no algebraic topology at all; that smooth counterpart is the technical climax of this page, and the contrast between the two proofs — one requiring homology, one requiring only the chain rule — is one of the instructive lessons of the subject.
+The obstruction is genuine.
+At the purely topological level, the assertion that an open subset of \(\mathbb{R}^n\) cannot be homeomorphic to a neighborhood of a point on the edge of \(\mathbb{H}^n\) is a statement about the local topology of Euclidean space, and it lies beyond what point-set methods can reach.
+The standard proof uses the machinery of singular homology, and in particular the local homology groups that distinguish a point of \(\operatorname{Int} \mathbb{H}^n\) from a point of \(\partial \mathbb{H}^n\).
+That machinery is outside the scope of the manifold series at this stage.
+Remarkably, once a smooth structure is available, the same invariance can be proved by elementary calculus with no algebraic topology at all.
+That smooth counterpart is the technical climax of this page.
+One proof requires homology and the other requires only the chain rule, and the contrast between them is one of the instructive lessons of the subject.

 Two Meanings of the Symbol \(\partial\)

 The notation \(\partial M\) collides with another standard use of the same symbol, and the two must be kept apart.
-In point-set topology, when a space \(X\) sits inside an ambient space, the topological boundary of \(X\) is the set of points in the closure of \(X\) that are not in its topological interior — the points that touch both \(X\) and its complement.
-The manifold boundary just defined is an intrinsic notion, depending only on \(M\) as an abstract manifold and not on any embedding into a larger space.
+In point-set topology, when a space \(X\) sits inside an ambient space, the topological boundary of \(X\) is the set of points in the closure of \(X\) that are not in its topological interior.
+These are the points that touch both \(X\) and its complement.
+The manifold boundary just defined is an intrinsic notion.
+It depends only on \(M\) as an abstract manifold and not on any embedding into a larger space.
 The two need not coincide, and conflating them is a common source of error.

 Closed and Open Manifolds